|Oracle® Enterprise Manager Cloud Control Extensibility Programmer's Guide

 A compliance framework maps to a set of compliance standards that perform a collection of checks following broadly accepted best practices to ensure that IT infrastructure, applications, business services and processes are organized, configured, managed, and monitored correctly.
 A compliance standard evaluation can provide information related to platform compatibility, known issues affecting other customers with similar configurations, security vulnerabilities, patch recommendations, and more.
 Customers can run an evaluation of compliance standards in order to learn about how they can bring their systems into compliance with recommended best practices and improve the stability and security of their systems.

 A compliance standard is Enterprise Manager's representation of a compliance control that must be tested against a set of IT infrastructure to determine if the control is being followed.
-A compliance control, such as for PCI, COBIT, or any other industry framework, is a description of the test that an IT organization would perform to ensure a policy, process, or procedure is being followed in a compliant manner.
+A compliance control is a description of the test that an IT organization would perform to ensure a policy, process, or procedure is being followed in a compliant manner.
 Compliance standards can be mapped to compliance frameworks so that violations can result in a compliance score impact on the compliance framework.

 For information about defining compliance standards and examples of compliance standards, see the Oracle Enterprise Manager Cloud Control Extensibility Programmer's Reference.

 Oracle Enterprise Manager Cloud Control 12c has three types of rules:

 Performs a check against any metric collection data in the Enterprise Manager repository

 Monitors actions to files, processes, and more.
 Also captures user login and logout activities